Cretan derby: Recent Decline of Ergotelis and its Effect on the Derby

 Ergotelis’s withdrawal from the national leagues in 2022 marked a significant shift in the rivalry.
 The two teams, once fierce competitors in both local and national competitions, no longer compete at the same level.
 The last official derby match occurred in 2019 during the Greek Football Cup, and with Ergotelis now focused on rebuilding through youth development in the local leagues, it is unlikely the two sides will face each other again in the near future.

 This shift has made the Cretan derby more of a symbolic rivalry than a competitive one, as OFI continues to perform in the top tier of Greek football while Ergotelis rebuilds in the amateur leagues.
 The rivalry, however, remains a key part of Cretan football history.

 Head-to-Head Record

-The Cretan Derby between OFI Crete and Ergotelis is steeped in history, with matches dating back to the late 1920s when the clubs were first established.
+The Cretan Derby between OFI and Ergotelis is steeped in history, with matches dating back to the late 1920s when the clubs were first established.
 The very first recorded match, a friendly on 18 August 1929, saw Ergotelis leading 1–0 against OFI, but the game was interrupted in the 35th minute due to a brawl between players from both teams.

 Below is a detailed breakdown of their head-to-head encounters from 2004 onwards, reflecting the modern era of their rivalry: